 "If you were planning to orbit the moon, you would need it to fire at least twice: the first time to slow you down, so you'd surrender to the moon's gravity and become a lunar satellite, and the second time at the end of your visit, so you'd speed back up and peel off for Earth"

 "There were a few possible launch windows at the end of 1968, and all of them were dictated by the relative positions of the Earth and the moon.
 The moon was a moving target, orbiting the Earth at a speed of 2,288 miles per hour.
 This meant that when Apollo 8 left the ground, it would be aimed not at the spot the moon was occupying in the sky at that moment but toward where it would be three days hence"

 It zooms in on many technical aspects of the spacecraft, from the Lunar Excursion Module (LEM) to the Saturn V booster (you may want to watch the launch of Apollo 8 to see how powerful the booster was).

 "For the LEM, weight was everything, since even the Saturn V could lift only so much.
 The designers fought to give the machine as much capability as possible, while shaving off every available ounce"

 "Travelling from the launch pad in Florida to the plains of the moon, at bottom, a business of using a very big rocket to get a very large payload moving very, very fast – faster than human beings had ever travelled before.
 That called for a rocket 363 feet tall with engines generating 160 million horsepower"

-It helps me to understand better the work of the astronauts as well as people in the Mission Control room.
+It helps me better understand the work of the astronauts and people in the Mission Control room.
 In fact, there were four hundred thousand men and women working in all of the offices, labs, factories, and universities in the sprawling effort to get Americans on the moon before 1970.